 Along with affordability, the design of ADUs was specifically created to address the impact structures have on the environment.
 ADU is adding urban density with a range of sizes and home designs while providing a construction that delivers sustainability and efficiency.

-How are Architects Getting Involved in the ADU Movement?
+How are Architects Getting Involved in the Accessory Dwelling Unit Movement?

 ADUs and experienced ADU architects are in high demand right now.
 Many populous cities are looking for housing options that give renters everything they need while capitalizing on the already limited space.